kids-first/kf-somatic-workflow/docs/interval_preparation_walkthrough.md

   computationally expensive.
 Larger bands result cause RAM usage far outside what we were willing to allocate to the scattered tasks.
 20K was the largest we could provide with the default 16 GB of RAM.

+## Note from GATK on CNV Intervals

+Considerations in genomic intervals are as follows.
+- For targeted exomes, the intervals should represent the bait capture or target capture regions.
+- For whole genomes, either supply regions where coverage is expected across samples, e.g. that exclude alternate haplotypes and decoy regions in GRCh38 or omit the option for references where coverage is expected for the entirety of the reference.
+- For either type of data, expect to modify the intervals depending on (i) extent of masking in the reference used in read mapping and (ii) expectations in coverage on allosomal contigs.
+For example, for mammalian data, expect to remove Y chromosome intervals for female samples